“The World Famous Cheesesteak”

 The meat, and onions were cooked well, however the flavor was lacking.
 The cheesesteak really needed some salt or pepper or mayo.
 There were extra toppings outside(ketchup, mustard, relish, hot sauce, and peppers) but no mayo.
 The place was outside-which was unexpected (I couldn't get the website to open)which was fine if not for the limited seating.
 Also genos is CASH ONLY.
 Cash only in 2017, in the middle of a city?
 There are atms nearby but still...
 This place seems over-hyped.

 Food was amazing.
 Neighborhood not so much.
 Garbage everywhere.
 No bathrooms or indoor seating.

-Be the first to add a review to the Geno's Steaks.
+Be the first to add a review to the Geno's Cheesesteak.

 - Sun - Sat: 12:00 am - 11:59 pm

 Is there a problem with this listing?
 Let us know.